Bored of riding alone? We’re a social club and we welcome new riders. Our regular Sunday rides are popular amongst all members.

 The distance varies according to the weather and what people feel like doing.

-We normally have 3 group rides starting together on a Sunday, please check out Facebook group for up to date details for each week:
+We normally have 3 group rides starting together (please check out Facebook group for up to date details for each week).
+They are led on a voluntary basis so are reliant on members to ensure they run.

 When you come along, please introduce yourself to some club members and explain that this is your first ride with the club so we can make sure you are ok..